 In 2018/19, there were 13 SPSO cases fully investigated.
 The SPSO upheld seven complaints, part-upheld two, did not uphold two and the remaining cases were withdrawn.
-Where cases are upheld, the Service will already have undertaken an investigation and developed an improvement plan to ensure learning is embedded.
-We are keen to learn from each and every complaint which is made.
+Where cases are upheld, the Service may already have undertaken much of the improvement work as part of the original investigation by SAS.
+However, we are keen to learn from each and every complaint which is made.
 As such, we work closely with the SPSO to identify any additional learning for individual staff and the organisation as a whole - giving evidence to the SPSO of the actions which have been taken as a direct result of their findings and recommendations.